- 4 February 2025|

 Cons:

-Glass Roofs vs. Tiled Roofs
+Glass Roofs vs Tiled Roofs

 Glass Roofs:

-• Available with UV protection and self-cleaning coatings.
+- Options for UV protection and self-cleaning coatings.

 Tiled Roofs: